How to Get Rid of Creeping Charlie and Wild Violet

 - Formulated specifically for use with Uncle’s Idiot Proof Lawn Care Program.
 Can be applied within days of Prevent crabgrass pre-emergent application.

-Speed Zone® can be used for spot spraying at temperatures up to 85°.
+Speed Zone® can also be used for spot spraying at temperatures up to 85°.

 Cool Season Temperatures 65° – 40°